zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

-## And All the Shoggoths Merely Players: Another Debate in One Act
+## And All the Shoggoths Merely Players

 ### Scene 0: Prologue